MIT-LCP/mimic-website/README.md

 ## Issues with the website or MIMIC

 Please raise issues related to the website or MIMIC-III in the [mimic-code repository](https://github.com/mit-lcp/mimic-code).

+"FONT SIZE IS MUCH BIGGER AS COMPARED TO NORMAL WEBSITES, OTHERWISE EVERYTHING IS GOOD"